Resumen

 available biomass residues via the hydrothermal carbonization (HTC) process, in the electric arc

 furnace (EAF) process.
-HTC unblocks to valorization of residual wet biomass feedstocks,
+HTC unblocks to valorization of residual wet biomass feedstocks, which makes

-from residual biomass will be returned into circular economy saving resources of a
+biomass will be returned into circular economy saving resources of a critical raw material.
+In

-critical raw material.
-In addition, heavy metals will be collected for decontamination of products
+addition, heavy metals will be collected for decontamination of products and environment.

-BioReSteel concept will be proved by an experimental study
+concept will be proved by an experimental study

-trials will be performed at three EAF plants to test hydrochar injection, hydrochar top charging and bio-oxides agglomerates in order to prove the concept's
+njection, hydrochar top charging and bio-oxides agglomerates in order to prove the concept's

 flexibility and generality.